 This reminds me of the attitude of Henri Michaux, the progenitor of asemic writing as an art form, who strived to reveal the unconscious mind through his word-like marks, even though he maintained that such a project was doomed to fail.
 Yet still he tried.
 Hence, there is an almost spiritual and pessimistic component to asemic writing (striving for an ideal that one can never reach, yet resolutely sticking to that effort).

 If we accept Leftwich’s belief that everything has semantic content, that is, everything expresses some meaning through language or symbols, then yes, asemic writing negates itself.
 But this is a particular view of the world.
 If, on the other hand, we distinguish between semantic and non-semantic meaning, and posit that some things exclusively – or at least sometimes exclusively – possess the latter, then asemic writing can be paradoxical but not actually a contradiction in terms.
-Wordless writing is meaningless on one level but perhaps not another.
+Again, wordless writing is meaningless on one level but perhaps not another.
 This would make it paradoxical but not logically contradictory (and therefore impossible) to demarcate some kind of ‘writing’ as asemic.

 This is, however, based on a specific interpretation of what counts as having semantic content.
 If everything expresses some semantically rich sign, then you may want to use Leftwich’s invented term pansemic.
 Nevertheless, the asemic artist Todd Burst rejects Leftwitch’s use of pansemic for (partly) the following reason: